wpmudev/events-and-bookings/README.md

 *Similar structure as: Membership 2, Popup, Custom Sidebars, CoursePress*

-The **only** development branch for Events+ is `development`.
+The **only** development branch for Events+ is `master`.
 This branch ultimately is responsible for creating the production branches that are finally published.

-**Remember:** `development` is the ONLY branch that should be edited and forked!
+**Remember:** `master` is the ONLY branch that should be edited and forked!

 -----

 # DEVELOPMENT

-As mentioned above: Only directly edit the branch `development`.
+As mentioned above: Only directly edit the branch `master`.
 Other branches should be only updated via grunt tasks (see section "Automation" below).

 Important: Do not let your IDE change the **source order** of the code.
 Fixing up formatting is fine, but moving code blocks around is not!
 It will confuse grunt and produce problems.